KonnorFrik/FastInstall/README.txt

     download, compile and install latest neovim from github also copy config files to standard path config files include: plugins config, keymaps, colorscheme, etc.
+    Some plugins optimized for c/c++, python, bash, make and some other languages